Mexico at a Glance

 Mexico’s healthcare system includes small private systems as well as universal health insurance programs.
 The result is a mixture of private, public, and employer-funded healthcare schemes.
 Aside from public insurance and the private healthcare sector, state employees and members of the military enjoy separate insurance schemes.

 According to the Pan American Health Organization, however, Mexico’s healthcare system is relatively unequal.
 Despite an abundance of high-quality medical services and facilities, many people can only afford basic care.
-Although the government has begun spending more money on healthcare, it still has one of the lowest per capita expenditures of all OECD countries, outspending only Turkey.
+Although the government has begun spending more money on healthcare, it still has one of the lowest per capita expenditures of all OECD countries, outspending only Turkey and Estonia.

 Mexico began its efforts to provide full healthcare coverage in 2004, with a program called Seguro Popular (Popular Health Insurance).
 This program was designed to make various preventative treatments affordable for the less fortunate.
 Since then, 50 million previously uninsured people have benefitted.
+The opinions on the Seguro Popular are divided; some believe that it ensures healthcare equality once and for all, whereas others still see a lack of quality in the services provided.
 Whether unequal or not, healthcare is now at least universal in Mexico.

-Families pay a premium based on their income to be part of the program.
 As vaccinations and preventative drugs have been made widely available, malaria rates have been steadily dropping over the past decade, and tuberculosis mortality is also on a downward trend.
-Conditions are much better than in many parts of Asia and Africa, but both afflictions still present greater risks in Mexico than in most of the Western world.
+Conditions have been improving , but both afflictions still present greater risks in Mexico than in most of the Western world.

 The Institute of Social Security also runs its own primary care units and hospitals.
 The quality of these facilities varies quite a bit: Not all are as well-equipped as many private hospitals, and the staff mostly speak Spanish.